tenstorrent/ttnn-visualizer/README.md

 ## Docker

+### Using Docker Image

+Before executing the command below please see the note on SSH agent configuration.

+In order to pull the image from ghcr.io you need to create an authentication token that allows you to "read:packages".
+To create and use the token follow the instructions found [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic) .

+_Developer Note_

+To use a different build replace the 'latest' portion in the image name with the tag you wish to target, for instance:
+'ghcr.io/tenstorrent/ttnn-visualizer:feature-ci-configuration'

+*MacOS Run Command*

+`docker run -p 8000:8000 -e SSH_AUTH_SOCK=/ssh-agent -v /run/host-services/ssh-auth.sock:/ssh-agent ghcr.io/tenstorrent/ttnn-visualizer:latest`

+Linux Run Command

+`docker run -p 8000:8000 -e SSH_AUTH_SOCK=/ssh-agent -v /run/host-services/ssh-auth.sock:/ssh-agent ghcr.io/tenstorrent/ttnn-visualizer:latest`
 ### SSH

 To avoid exposing private keys in the docker image an ssh-agent is required to be running on the host machine.
 The agent